Warning: This article contains information on a child’stragic reaction to toothpaste and is not suitable for children.

 “She was saying, ‘Mommy, I can’t breathe.’
 I was saying, ‘I love you, yes, you can ….”
 In desperation, Monique was going to run outside with Denise to meet the paramedics on the street.

-A Legacy of Love, Compassion
+Allergic Child’s Legacy of Compassion

 Denise was in the 6th grade and her school recently held a vigil, which Monique says showed how many lives her youngest had touched.
 “She wasn’t just the light in my life, her smile didn’t just brighten my day, that was just who she was.
-Multiple kids were saying: ‘She was my best friend; she gave the best advice; she helped me get my grades up; she always wanted me to be happy when I was sad.’
+Multiple kids were saying: ‘She was my best friend; she gave the best advice; she helped me get my grades up.
+She always wanted me to be happy when I was sad.’
 That was Denise.”

 In the eulogy she wrote for her daughter’s funeral service, Monique notes: